Spin responses of a disordered helical superconducting edge under Zeeman field: Model

 Without loss of generality, we consider the single impurity at position $x=0$ on the super-PMH edge, as shown in Fig. \ref{fig1}.
+Accordingly, the spatial integrals for terms without spatial derivatives can be carried out.
+Whereas for terms involving spatial derivatives the integration over $x$ should left, since these derivatives must remain explicit at the level of the Hamiltonian density.
 In this case, Eqs. (\ref{impH-c})-(\ref{impH-sz}) simplify as

 One observes that within the PMH state in the x-direction, a single spin impurity aligned with the x-axis does not create a gap in the system.
-So, it can be absorbed in the quadratic part of the super-PMH Hamiltonian with a change in the superconducting coefficient in $\mathcal{H}_{sup}$.
-In contrast, because of the effect of the forward part of the charge impurity in corrections, we keep it.
+We note that this impurity term corresponds to forward scattering and is therefore linear in the bosonic field.
+In the bosonized description such a term can indeed be absorbed into the quadratic part of the super-PMH Hamiltonian with a change in the superconducting coefficient in $\mathcal{H}_{sup}$.
+Consequently, it does not modify scaling dimensions or long-distance correlation exponents and is therefore not essential for the RG analysis.
+In contrast, because of the effect of the forward part of the charge impurity ($\partial_x\Phi$) in corrections, we keep it.